 What if a policy changes after someone’s already been onboarded?

-AllyMatter’s complete audit trail tracks every edit with timestamps and approver lineage.
+AllyMatter’s audit trail tracks every edit with timestamps and approver lineage.
 When you update a policy, the version history shows exactly what changed and when.
 New hires always access the current version, and you maintain records of who viewed which version during audits.

 How long does it take to set up a complete onboarding knowledge base?